 Post-Natal Recovery Yoga sessions: Please contact Ann if you would like to book private sessions following the birth of your child @ £50 per 90 min session.

-Please note, there are no Yoga classes on the following dates – all other events are unaffected:
+There are no Yoga classes on the following dates – all planned events are unaffected:

 - All Bank Holidays